-The <position> is specified by either x,y or x,y,z, and may be preceded by first, second, graph, screen, or character to select the coordinate system.
+The <position> is specified by either x,y or x,y,z, and may be preceded by first, second, polar, graph, screen, or character to indicate the coordinate system.
 See coordinates (p.
-23) for details.
+25) for details.

 The tag is an integer that is used to identify the label.
-If no <tag> is given, the lowest unused tag value is assigned automatically.
+If no $\langle tag \rangle$ is given, the lowest unused tag value is assigned automatically.
 The tag can be used to delete or modify a specific label.
 To change any attribute of an existing label, use the set label command with the appropriate tag, and specify the parts of the label to be changed.

-The <label text> can be a string constant, a string variable, or a string-valued expression.
+The <label text> can be a string constant, a string variable, or a string- valued expression.
 See strings (p.
-41), sprintf (p.
-28), and gprintf (p.
-124).
+46), sprintf (p.
+31), and gprintf (p.
+129).